bio

 Beasley’s work as a composer and arranger extends far beyond jazz, arranging the music of Queen for the Luxembourg Philharmonic and the music of Rui Veloso, known as Portugual’s ‘rock star’ for a symphony band.
 His output remains prodigious with symphonic commissions for the Royal Stockholm Philharmonic Orchestra and Bielefeld Philharmonic.
 In 2024, he released three albums: Returning to Forever (a re-imagination of Chick Corea’s music), El Trio: Live in Italy (hailed by LatinJazz.net as “10 spectacular charts played beautifully”), and Butterfly Effect (a duo with Swedish saxophonist Magnus Lindgren, rated 4.5 stars by DownBeat).

 When not touring, Beasley works on film and TV projects.
 He began composing for television at age 24, working for Paramount, Disney, and other studios on shows such as Star Trek: The Next Generation, Cheers, and Fame.
 His performance and drum programming can be heard on many of Newman’s films, including Elemental, 1917, Spectre, Skyfall, Finding Dory, Get on Up (James Brown), and The Shawshank Redemption.
 Newman also invited Beasley to orchestrate and conduct MONK’estra in Steven Soderbergh’s Let Them All Talk, starring Meryl Streep.
+In 2026, he will work on three films, including Star Wars.

 AWARDS Info: